liamtreacy/dev-setup/cheatsheet.md

 Space - start selection, press enter and is copied to tmux buffer.
 Prefix + ] - paste buffer

+When in copy mode, you can use VIM key bindings (e.g. b,e) to select to start of word etc.

 Other option is to press v, select text and then y to yank and p to paste.

 ## INTELLIJ